 This moderate hike provides truly gorgeous scenery as you pass through mountain laurels, hemlocks, rhododendrons, and other native flora.
 The path will also take you by the remains of an old historic homestead, as you cross several brooks and enjoy the sights and sounds of the hardwood forest around you.
 At last, the trail joins up with Smith Creek's rippling waters and takes you back to Unicoi Lodge.

-This moderate and sometimes challenging path will lead you three miles, one-way for a total of a six-mile round-trip hike.
-On this path, you will be able to hike from Unicoi State Park to Helen on an engaging trial that begins and Bottoms Loop Trail before continuing on through magnificent wildlife and woodsy scenery before crossing Lower Smith Creek.
-On your journey down this trail, you will also pass over multiple small streams and will end your journey at Unicoi Hill City Park in Helen.
+This moderate and sometimes challenging path will lead you one way for three miles for a total of a six-mile round-trip hike.
+On this path, you can hike from Unicoi State Park to Helen on an engaging trial that begins at Bottoms Loop Trail.
+From there it continues through magnificent wildlife and woodsy scenery before crossing Lower Smith Creek.
+On your journey down this trail, you will also cross multiple small streams before ending your journey at Unicoi Hill City Park in Helen.

 This trail is moderate to strenuous, so be sure to wear a good, strong pair of running shoes.
 The path offers stunning views, which are made even more magnificent if you make your trek during sunrise or sunset.

 Beginners may want to jump onto Lake Trail.
-This 2.5-mile loop is made up of compacted soil and a flat surface, making it an easy trail for those just starting out.
-The trail circles around the edge of the 53 acres Unicoi Lake.
-You'll get spectacular views of the lake itself as well as the mountains and trees surrounding it.
+This 2.5-mile loop is made up of compacted soil and a flat surface, making it an easy trail for beginners.
+The trail circles around the edge of the 53 acres of Unicoi Lake.
+You'll get spectacular views of the lake, mountains, and trees surrounding it.

-In the fall this is the perfect trail for viewing the changing leaf colors while hiking near Helen Georgia.
-If you stop by the Visitor’s Center you can pick up a tree guide which will help you identify the trees present in the park.
+In the fall, this is the perfect trail for viewing the changing colors of leaves while hiking near Helen, Georgia.
+If you stop by the Visitor's Center, you can pick up a guide to help you identify the various trees in the park.

 Smith Creek Trail

-If you are looking for a strenuous run, then Smith Creek Trail may be just the right fit.
-It is a 4.8 mile one-way trail that runs through the Chattahoochee National Forest and ends at Anna Ruby Falls Recreation Area.
-The terrain can be rough in spots, so come prepared with heavy-duty running shoes.
+If you are up for a strenuous run, Smith Creek Trail may be just right.
+It is a 4.8-mile one-way trail that runs through the Chattahoochee National Forest ending at Anna Ruby Falls Recreation Area.
+The terrain is rough in spots, so come prepared with heavy-duty running shoes.

-Hikers that plan on only going one way should plan ahead by leaving an additional vehicle at the end of the trail or arranging a shuttle.
-Please wear appropriate hiking shoes and clothing, and pack your own water and food.
+Hikers who plan to go one way should prepare ahead by leaving an additional vehicle at the end of the trail or arranging a shuttle.
+Please wear appropriate hiking shoes and clothing, and pack food and water.